Can 4Matrix analyse termly assessment grades as well as results data?

 For a new group of Year 11 pupils, a typical data cycle might include:

-1) Y10 mock exam results - this will provide the first series for the new cohort of Y11
+1. 1Y10 mock exam results - this will provide the first series for the new cohort of Y11

-2) Autumn Term - most likely grades entered twice during the term
+2. Autumn Term - most likely grades entered twice during the term

-3) Target grades
+3. Target grades

-4) Spring Term - most likely grades entered twice during the term
+4. Spring Term - most likely grades entered twice during the term

-5) Summer Term - most likely grades entered
+5. Summer Term - most likely grades entered

-6) Actual exam results available in August
+6. Actual exam results available in August

-All of these data points can imported into 4Matrix as a Series.
+All of these data points can be imported into 4Matrix as a Series.
 There is no limit to how many series you can import.
 A similar cycle would take place for year 10.

-This will provide an analytical record of Y11 performance using a ‘point analysis’ technique, i.e. several series of data about estimated grades collected of twice per term, and forming a record of movement over an academic year.
+This will provide an analytical record of Y11 performance using a ‘point analysis’ technique, i.e. several series of data about estimated grades collected twice per term, forming a record of movement over an academic year.
 Here are just some examples:

 • The Series Analysis tool will show the differences between any series for a selected cohort of pupils

-• The Series Comparison tool will show the movement of grades towards the target grades
+• The Series Comparison tool will show the movement of grades towards the target grades for a specific subject area in a highly graphical format